-The information provided via links above can be an excellent starting point for thoughtful law school preparation.
+The information provided via links above can be a prudent starting point for thoughtful law school preparation.
 Indeed, taking the time to click on each of these links (and the links embedded therein) will answer the majority of your general questions about preparing for law school as an undergraduate student!
-However, these are only guideposts and suggestions, not a required curriculum.
+However, these are only guideposts and suggestions, *not* a required curriculum.
 Law Schools actually prefer to admit and teach students who bring with them a truly interdisciplinary skill set.
-As such, it is imperative that you understand, the majority of the application process depends on you: majoring in a subject you love to read, write and talk about; taking courses that best suit you and your goals.
-YOU are in charge of creating experiences in and out of the classroom that will prepare you for law school and beyond; and of course, achieving your best GPA and doing well on Law School entrance exams such as the Law School entrance exam (LSAT).
+As such, it is imperative that you understand, the majority of the application process depends on YOU: majoring in a subject you love to read, write and talk about; taking courses that best suit you and your goals.
+YOU are in charge of creating experiences in and out of the classroom that will prepare you for a life in law; and of course, achieving your best GPA and doing well on Law School entrance exams such as the Law School entrance exam (LSAT).

-The links to the right are intended to provide helpful information to consider when exploring a legal career and applying to Law School.
-It is also strongly recommended that after you have taken the time to explore the resources provided on this website, you make an appointment via email with Vanderbilt’s pre-law adviser, Professor Carrie Russell, JD, PhD (via Calendly) or Alex Rizzutto (via DoreWays), for individually tailored assistance.
+The links above and to the right are intended to provide helpful information to consider when exploring a legal career and applying to Law School.
+It is also strongly recommended that after you have taken the time to explore the resources provided on this website, you make an appointment via calendly with Vanderbilt’s pre-law adviser, Professor Carrie Russell, JD, PhD (via Calendly) or Alex Rizzutto (via DoreWays), for individually tailored assistance.